Video Individual Counting and Tracking from Moving Drones: A Benchmark and Methods: Methodology

 By detecting local maxima in the global density map $ \hat{\mathbf{D}}^g_t$ and $ \hat{\mathbf{D}}^g_{t+\delta}$ and extracting their corresponding coordinates $\{\tilde{\mathbf{p}}^t_k\}_{k=1}^{N_p} $ and $\{\tilde{\mathbf{p}}^{t+\delta}_k\}_{k=1}^{M_p} $, the positions of all pedestrians can be obtained, where $N_p$ and $M_p$ denote the numbers of pedestrians in frames $t$ and $t+\delta$, respectively.
 For a descriptor in $F_t$ or $F_{t+\delta}$, its corresponding pedestrian can be identified using the following formulation:

-where $d()$ denotes the distance between two points.
-Let the voting matrix is $\mathbf{V} \in \mathbb{R}^{N_p \times M_p}$, for each descriptor $\mathbf{f}_i^t$ in frame $F_t$, we first obtain the index $c^*_i$ of its matched descriptors in frame $F_{t+\delta}$ using Eq. \ref{eq:find_matched_descriptor_index}. if $ c^*_i \neq -1$, their corresponding pedestrian indices $k_i$ and $k_{c^*_i}$ are then determined using Eq. \ref{eq:find_pedestrian_index}, and the corresponding entry $\mathbf{V}_{k_i,k_{c^*_i}}$ in the voting matrix is incremented by one vote.
+where $d$ denotes the distance between two points.
+Let the voting matrix be $\mathbf{V} \in \mathbb{R}^{N_p \times M_p}$, for each descriptor $\mathbf{f}_i^t$ in frame $F_t$, we first obtain the index $c^*_i$ of its matched descriptors in frame $F_{t+\delta}$ using Eq. \ref{eq:find_matched_descriptor_index}.
+If $ c^*_i \neq -1$, their corresponding pedestrian indices $k_i$ and $k_{c^*_i}$ are then determined using Eq. \ref{eq:find_pedestrian_index}, and the corresponding entry $\mathbf{V}_{k_i,k_{c^*_i}}$ in the voting matrix is incremented by one vote.
 By applying the same procedure to all descriptors $\mathbf{f}_j^{t+\delta}$ in $F_{t+\delta}$, the final voting matrix $\mathbf{V}$ is obtained.
-The Hungarian algorithm \cite{Hungarian} is then applied to $\mathbf{V}$ to derive the pedestrian associations between the two frames.
+The Hungarian algorithm~\cite{Hungarian} is then applied to $\mathbf{V}$ to derive the pedestrian associations between the two frames.
 Based on these associations, pedestrian IDs from $F_{t}$ are propagated to $F_{t+\delta}$, while new IDs are assigned to pedestrians in $F_{t+\delta}$ that remain unmatched (i.e., those with corresponding entries equal to 0 in the voting matrix $\mathbf{V}$).
+Algorithm~\ref{alg:Pseudocode} summarizes the execution process of GD\textsuperscript{3}A and DVTrack.
+Please refer to it for more details.

-\subsection{Loss function}
+\subsection{Loss Function}

 Since the dataset provides only the coordinates of pedestrian head centers and their corresponding identity labels, pixel-level descriptor correspondences are unavailable.
 Therefore, we first extend the point-level annotations to pixel-level annotations for the head regions based on local spatial correspondence.
-Assume that, for a given pedestrian, the head center is located at $\mathbf{p}_t$ in frame $t$ and at $\mathbf{p}_{t+1}$ in frame $t+\delta$.
+Assume that, for a given pedestrian, the head center is located at $\mathbf{p}_t$ in frame $t$ and at $\mathbf{p}_{t+\delta}$ in frame $t+\delta$.
 Using local spatial correspondence, we can infer pixel-level correspondence for the surrounding local region based on a local displacement offset $\mathbf{\Delta} \in \mathbb{Z}^2$: